kevinrae001/kevinrae001.github.io/_projects/WordClock/index.md

 ## The build

-The goal was to build an **elegant, readable word clock** while avoiding common DIY pitfalls:
+The goal was to build an elegant, readable word clock while avoiding common pitfalls:

 - **Light bleeding** between words
 - **Messy wiring** and bulky electronics